Last Updated: 5/8/23 | May 8th, 2023

 17. Eat at the Great Market Hall

 This is the oldest and largest indoor market in the country.
-Built in 1897, you’ll find mostly produce, meats, baked goods, and candy on the ground floor while the upper floor is home to restaurants and souvenir shops.
+Built in 1897, there are mostly produce, meats, baked goods, and candy on the ground floor while the upper floor is home to restaurants and souvenir shops.
 It has a lot of traditional places to eat, so be sure to walk around and explore first.
 Yes, it’s touristy (it’s the central market, after all), but I still found the food quite good (and affordable).
 Even if you don’t plan on buying anything, it’s still worth a quick visit to walk around.

 Vámház körút 1–3, budapestmarkethall.com/great-market-hall-budapest.
 Open Monday 6am-5pm, Tuesday-Friday 6am-6pm, and Saturday 6am-3pm.
 Closed on Sundays.
 Admission is free.

 18. Admire St. Stephen’s Basilica

 This is the largest church in Hungary.
 Named after Hungary’s first king, the church is comprised of ornate architecture, gorgeous artwork, and is crowned by a massive dome.
 It was completed in 1905 after taking 50 years to build.
 Be sure to check out all the little chapels as well as the reliquary that is (allegedly) home to St. Stephen’s mummified right hand.
 If you’re there on a Monday, they have organ recitals.